 Any experienced litigator knows that the first rule of being in a courtroom is that no two cases are ever alike.
 Each case presents unique issues and challenges.
-As an eDiscovery Special Master, XPAN Law assists courts in effectively resolving technical issues before cases get bogged down, thereby causing otherwise productive discovery to stall.
+As eDiscovery Special Masters, XPAN Law assists courts in efficiently resolving technical issues before cases get bogged down, thereby causing otherwise productive discovery to stall.
 Using their years of experience at both the trial and appellate levels, XPAN Law attorneys can often help resolve issues quickly by getting to the core of a disputed case to allow litigants to come to an acceptable resolution to reduce the pressures on both them and the courts.

 In 2005, Congress made significant changes to the Bankruptcy Code by enacting the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (“BAPCPA”).
 BAPCPA also included a change to the way personal information could be sold in bankruptcy.
 Therefore, when considering the sale of consumer data, a bankruptcy court needs to consider the appointment of a consumer privacy ombudsman.
 Buttressed by extensive experience in bankruptcy and bankruptcy litigation, XPAN Law provides Bankruptcy Courts with an extensive understanding of how domestic and international data privacy laws and regulations impact the sale of consumer data in a bankruptcy proceeding.

 XPAN Law works with its clients to provide guidance through the litigation lifecycle to create cost-effective eDiscovery methodologies because all discovery is electronic discovery.
 XPAN Law allows your litigation team to focus on its goal – developing the theory of the case.
 We are guided by a simple, yet effective, time-honored principle: success is where preparation and opportunity intersect.